 Scientists who excel as communicators are more likely to find unusual or unlikely research partners, leading to better and more interesting science.
 They are also able to communicate findings and ideas with a broader audience of vital constituencies—including scientists in other fields, alternative sources of research support and the public at large—to ensure more rapid scientific progress.

 Each year, PopTech selects a small number of Fellows drawn from many different research fields, from economics and planetary science to renewable energy and biomedical research.
 What they have in common is talent, a passion for asking big questions, a commitment to innovating within their field, an innate interest in communications and leadership, and a strongly collaborative spirit.

-The Fellows are convened by PopTech for a special training program, held this year from October 17-22, 2014, at an idyllic retreat facility near Camden, Maine.
-Immediately following – from October 23-25, 2014 – Fellows participate in and give short presentations at the PopTech annual conference, which brings together a global network of cutting-edge leaders, thinkers and doers from many different disciplines.
-Fellows receive prominent placement at the event, including press interviews and collaborative sessions with members of the PopTech network that can help them to amplify the impact of their scientific research and professional profile.
+Fellows participate in a special training program, held this year from October 15-21, 2015, on an island off the coast of Maine.
+Immediately following – from October 22-24, 2015 – Fellows participate in and give short presentations at the PopTech annual conference, which brings together a global network of cutting-edge leaders, thinkers and doers from many different disciplines.
+Fellows receive prominent placement at the event, with the potential of press interviews and collaborative sessions with members of the PopTech network that can help amplify the impact of scientific research and professional profile.